 The school staff work closely together supporting each other with curriculum areas and assessments.
-They plan joint learning events for the children, where the children learn whilst forming a wider circle of friends in an enriched environment.
+They plan joint learning events for the children where they can form a wider circle of friends in an enriched environment.

 There is one Governing Board for the whole Federation which oversees the work of all four schools.